HencoBurger/sirexjs/README.md

 ## CLI
 ### Install
 Install SirexJs-CLI globally.
-This will help you setup you new API.
-The SirexJS boilerplace comes with a very little example "Task Service" witch you can plug into a classic "<em>To-Do</em>" app.
+This will help you set up you API boilerplate.
+The SirexJS boilerplace comes with example "Task Service" witch you can plug into a classic "<em>To-Do</em>" app.

 ```
 npm i -g sirexjs-cli